-MALIBU, CA, June 2, 2014 – Pepperdine Law is pleased to welcome Daniel J. DeWalt as the first Assistant Director of the Parris Professionalism Institute.
+MALIBU, CA, June 2, 2014 – Pepperdine Law is pleased to welcome Daniel J. DeWalt as the first Assistant Director of the Parris Institute for Professional Formation.
 The Parris Institute was established this year by a million-dollar gift to the School of Law and is dedicated to the professional development of first-year students.
 DeWalt joins Deans Sturgeon and Brandt and Professor Schultz in implementing the new institute, to launch this fall.

 "I have had Pepperdine in my heart since I first went to basketball camp here when I was twelve," DeWalt says.
 "During these past four years of teaching as an adjunct at Pepperdine Law School, I have come to know and love the special place that it is and it is a great honor for [my wife] Amy and I to join the team and be a part of shaping young leaders."